-

 Yes, from a dealership.
 Whether or not the vehicle comes with a warranty is completely up to the dealership.

 Discuss your options with the car salesperson.
+For more information, visit our Auto Warranty Guide section.

 Can I buy a vehicle in another country and bring it to Nebraska?

 Usually.
 Bringing a car into America from another country can be a tricky process.
-In addition to our brief summary, you should study the Vehicle Importation Regulations, and then contact an expert to help you at the National Highway Traffic Safety Administration (NHTSA) at (888) 327-4236.
+In addition to our brief summary, you should study Vehicle Importation Regulations, and then contact an expert to help you at the National Highway Traffic Safety Administration (NHTSA) at (888) 327-4236.

 The process is much easier―and quicker―if the vehicle already conforms to the Federal Motor Vehicle Safety Standards (FMVSS).
-(You can find out whether or not the vehicle conforms by checking for the sticker on the inside of the car door.)
+You can find out whether or not the vehicle conforms by checking for the sticker on the inside of the car door.

 Not all vehicles conform to the FMVSS; if this is your case, a Registered Importer (RI) at your re-entry port will contact the NHTSA to find out if it can be modified to conform.
 If so, you can bring the vehicle into America to have it modified, and then post a Department of Transportation Conformance Bond.